jorgejch/dex-arbitrage/STRATEGY.md

 ### Controller

-* The Controller is responsible for scanning the PancakeSwap v3 API for arbitrage opportunities.
+* The Controller is responsible for scanning PancakeSwap v3 for arbitrage opportunities.
-* It interacts with the Binance Smart Chain (BSC) using QuickNode.
+* It interacts with the Binance Smart Chain (BSC) using an RPC endpoint provider.
+Through wss and REST APIs, it fetches real-time data such as token prices, liquidity, and trade information.
 * It triggers the smart contract to execute the trade when a profitable opportunity is identified.
 * The Controller is deployed on a server to run continuously.